 We were getting hungry and voila, an inexpensive noodle shop popped up a little way further up the hill and we ducked in for a bowl.
 Yummy, quick, and we were off.

-We stayed for a while, then wandered down to the train station where we passed this unnamed, unremarkable shrine about a block before we found the station entrance.
+We stayed for a while, then wandered down to the train station where we passed the unnamed, unremarkable shrine in the photos below, about a block before we found the station entrance.

 So, who had the fantastic idea of going to Arashiyama?
 It was a magical, peaceful day and suitable end to our stay in Kyoto (end except for our third sushi engorgement…).